zicat/tributary/doc/user_guide.md

 ### Build package

-Before start the tributary service, please compile and package it from source code with java and maven (jdk8 & maven3).
+Before start the tributary service, please compile and package it from source code with java8 and maven3.

 Download source code using Git or other tools.